 Field-hunting tip

-Look in guano deposits country — that is the host setting where urea typically forms.
+Look in guano deposits country, the host setting where urea typically forms.
 If you start seeing taranakite, leucophosphite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals habit, so train your eye for that shape before scanning the outcrop.